 Mauricio Manhaes, SCAD / Steven Babitch, Presidential Innovation Fellows / Blair Cocoran de Castillo, The Office of Personnel Management / Annemarie Spitz, Greater Good Studio / Kirsty Hoesea, Deloitte / Denis Weil, IIT Institute of Design

 Please note: Friday morning workshops are only available with the purchase a workshop ticket.
-Each conference attendee will need to select one workshop to attend.
 Workshop space is limited to just 25 people per workshop.
 Registration will be on a first come first serve base for those that have purchased a workshop ticket.

 09:30 - 10:00